There are no products in your shopping cart.

 Genital warts are usually treated in two different ways:

-There are several types of topical treatments.
-These attack the cells of the warts, or encourage our immune system to recognise and attack the warts.
-Topical treatments are usually given for softer warts.
+Topical treatments destroy the wart cells or help your immune system to recognise and attack the warts.
+Topical treatments are normally used for softer warts.

 Warts can be destroyed or removed by:

-If you are pregnant and have a history of genital warts, it is important to let your midwife know.
+If you are pregnant and have had genital warts before, it is important to tell your midwife.
 During pregnancy, warts may get bigger or there may be more of them.
-Any warts are usually treated with cryotherapy.
+Any warts can be treated safely.
+Your doctor or midwife will discuss which options are best with you.

-If you are worried about genital warts, talk to your GP or healthcare professional.
-They will be able to give you more information and advice.
-Or you can call our Helpline on 0808 802 8000 to speak with one of our trained volunteers.
+If you have or are worried about genital warts, it is best to talk to your GP or healthcare professional.
+They will be able to give you the right care and support.